bahlolab/bioinfotools/GATK/resource_bundle.md

 ## Which version should I use?
-It's suggested to use the extended "decoy" version of b37 which includes human herpesvirus sequence and a decoy sequence derived from HuRef (Craig Venter genome), human BAC and Fosmid clones, and NA12878 (named "hs37d5").
+It's suggested to use the extended "decoy" version of b37 which includes human herpesvirus sequence (Epstein-Barr virus (EBV), NC_007605) and a decoy sequence derived from HuRef (Craig Venter genome), human BAC and Fosmid clones, and NA12878 (named "hs37d5").
 It also has the pseudo-autosomal regions (PAR) of chromosome Y masked out (replaced with "N") so that the respective regions in chromosome X may be treated as diploid.
 In summary:
   - used by the 1KG in Phase II;
   - provides better results due to the PAR masking and the addition of the decoy sequences;
   - supported by GATK and IGV;
   - compatible with all the annotations (dbSNP etc.) that are reported using the "b37" conventions.

-**References**
+**Resources**

 * GATK download: <https://www.broadinstitute.org/gatk/download/>
 * Bundle location: <https://www.broadinstitute.org/gatk/guide/article?id=1215>